The EU's Entry/Exit System to launch on 12 October 2025.

 Recent developments in the EU Entry/Exit System

-On October 10, 2024, the European Commission officially announced the delay of the EES implementation.
-Ylva Johansson, the EU Commissioner for Home Affairs, made this announcement following a meeting of EU interior ministers where the issue was discussed.
+On 10 October 2024, the European Commission announced a delay to the EES implementation, with the original launch date “no longer on the table”.
+EU Commissioner for Home Affairs, Ylva Johansson, made the announcement after a meeting of EU interior ministers.

-4. Some checks have been modified: passengers will need to provide a facial scan or a fingerprint, rather than both as previously understood.
+Some operational details have also been refined: travellers will be required to provide either a facial scan or a fingerprint, rather than both as previously envisaged.

 Reasons for the EU Entry/Exit System delay